stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/27_visual_proxy.md

     requests to one another, with the data staying put.
 The previous designs instead focus on data transfer from the view to the model, and *vice-versa*.

+### Design

-For the above reasons, Holub proposes that Model objects should create their own UI for their own attributes
+Model objects create their own UI for their own attributes

 ```python